jaryaman/BibTeX-BSTs/README.md

 # BibTeX-BSTs

-A set of `.bst` files intended to resemble the bibliography style of common journals for use with BibTeX.
+A set of `.bst` files intended to resemble the bibliography style of common academic journals for use with BibTeX.

 ## Usage